 To be more efficient, decide what you need to know and when, establish a critical feedback path for each job and project, and hold your weekly meeting with your reporting staff members.
 Make sure the employees understand the goals and that they have enough information to make informed decisions.
 Then get out of their way.

-Employees who are responsible for picking up the slack of lazy managers are resentful and unhappy.
-Nothing makes a work environment seethe with negativity more quickly than a slacker boss.
+Employees who are responsible for picking up the slack for lazy managers are resentful and unhappy.
+Nothing makes a work environment seethe with negativity more quickly than having a slacker boss.

 Employees don't need to know every detail of everything you do as their manager, but they still should be able to see and define what you contribute to the team.
-If they don't understand your role, address that lack of communication.
+If they don't understand your role, address that issue as a problem with a lack of communication.

 3. Focusing on the Complainers